PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/DaySkipperEU.md

 ### Auto-Recover Interval:

 Perform an auto-recovery every this number of skips.
 This is the recovery routine that recovers from trapping errors.
-You shouldn’t need to touch this value.
+You shouldn't need to touch this value.